heimdal/heimdal/windows/README.md

 inter-dependencies between directories and therefore it is recommended that a full build be invoked from the root of the source tree.

-Tests can be invoked as:
+Tests can be invoked, after a full build, by executing:

     nmake /f NTMakefile test